 The two combine to create employees’ work experience, which has by far the biggest impact on engagement levels.
 When analysing the two we see that employees’ direct influencers have a bigger impact on engagement than their indirect influencers.

-On the basis of the above, we advise companies to focus on measuring and reporting engagement at the team level.
+On the basis of the above, we advise companies to focus on measuring and reporting engagement at the team level and ask team member engagement survey questions.
 Underlying our advice is three major considerations:

 1) Variations in engagement levels